xKodaa/xKodaa/README.md

 - **2024:** I've finished my bachelors degree at University of Pardubice - **IT branch** 👨‍🎓

-- I’m interested in programming, touristics, social activities and learning new stuff
+- I’m interested in programming, touristics, gym, social activities and learning new stuff

 - I’m currently Working as **Software developer** in **Redat Recording, a.s.**, programming mainly in **Java** 💻